newslytherin/ca2/README.md

 *returns a list of all companies*

 url filters:
-set minimum marketvalue
+set minimum marketvalue<br>
 ?valuemin=5

-set maximum marketvalue
+set maximum marketvalue<br>
 ?valuemax=2500

-set minimum employee count
+set minimum employee count<br>
 ?empmin=400

-set maximum employee count
+set maximum employee count<br>
 ?empmax=400

-only allow companies with an address on a certain street ?street=nørgaardsvej
+only allow companies with an address on a certain street<br>
+?street=nørgaardsvej

-only allow companies with an address on in a certain area ?zipcode=2800
+only allow companies with an address on in a certain area<br>
+?zipcode=2800

 **Fuldført forbindelse**